uw-madison-aae/uw.authentication.shibboleth/README.md

       </system.webServer>

 ### ASP.Net Core 2.0+
-Add the `AddDevAuthentiction()` method onto the `IAuthenticationBuilder`.
+Add the `AddDevAuthentication()` method onto the `IAuthenticationBuilder`.
 You can either specify a list of claims for use in `ClaimsIdentity` creation, or you can specify fake headers/variables in a `Dictionary<string,string>` that will be processing like Shibboleth headers.

 ##### Fake headers/variables